Kray twins: Jack "the Hat" McVitie

 In October 1967, four months after the suicide of his wife Frances, Reggie was allegedly encouraged by his brother to kill Jack "the Hat" McVitie, a minor member of the Kray gang who had failed to fulfill a £1,000 contract, £500 of which had been paid to him in advance, to kill their former financial adviser, Leslie Payne.
-McVitie was lured to a basement flat in Evering Road, Stoke Newington, on the pretence of a party.
+McVitie was lured to the home of Carol Skinner, known as 'Blonde Carol', a rented basement flat in Evering Road, Hackney, on the pretence of a party.
 Upon entering the premises, he saw Ronnie seated in the front room.
 Ronnie approached, letting loose a barrage of verbal abuse and cutting McVitie below his eye with a piece of broken glass.
 It is believed that an argument then broke out between the twins and McVitie.
 As the argument got more heated, Reggie pointed a handgun at McVitie's head and pulled the trigger twice, but the gun failed to discharge.

 McVitie was then held in a bear hug by the twins' cousin, Ronnie Hart, and Reggie was handed a carving knife.
 He then stabbed McVitie in the face and stomach, driving the blade into his neck while twisting the knife, not stopping even as McVitie lay on the floor dying.
 Reggie had committed a very public murder, against someone who many members of the Firm felt did not deserve to die.
 In an interview in 2000, shortly after Reggie's death, Freddie Foreman revealed that McVitie had a reputation for leaving carnage behind him due to his habitual consumption of drugs and heavy drinking, and his having threatened to harm the twins and their family.